rajeshmanchikanti10/TravelPackageManagement/README.md

 <img width="666" alt="Screenshot 2024-04-22 at 8 40 30 PM" src="https://github.com/rajeshmanchikanti10/TravelPackageManagement/assets/45352809/d60fbaa2-df7b-4a20-aeef-0eded269bc2c">

 ## HLD:
+  * As Travel Package system involves proper structuring of schema and no un-structured gets inserted into DB, we can think sql as an option, but with sql we will face problem with scale and performance.
+  *  we can use SQL with distrubted cluster, this will address our scale issue
+  *  Using Postgres withh citus helps in dealing with performance issue, as it has support for Parallel Query Execution,Indexing and Query Optimization etc.

 <img width="825" alt="Screenshot 2024-04-22 at 10 35 58 PM" src="https://github.com/rajeshmanchikanti10/TravelPackageManagement/assets/45352809/f41a5499-b20e-4b72-83a1-d6c4a5830d3a">